bjsilver/bag_wiki/docs/FAQs/FAQs.md

 # FAQs

-Frequently asked questions can be found on this page
+Frequently asked questions can be found on this page.

+When more FAQs get added, we can make categories to sort them into